Blood and Sand (1922 film): Other adaptations

 An earlier version of Blood and Sand was released in 1916, and filmed by Blasco Ibáñez himself, with the help of Max André.
 This earlier version was restored in 1998 by the Filmoteca de la Generalitat Valenciana (Spain).

 Blood and Sand has also been remade twice; a 1941 version was directed by Rouben Mamoulian and stars Tyrone Power, Linda Darnell, and Rita Hayworth.
 The 1989 Spanish remake was directed by Javier Elorrieta and stars Chris Rydell, Sharon Stone, and Ana Torrent.

 In popular culture

-The film was the source of legendary football player Johnny "Blood" McNally's nickname - he started playing professional under an alias to protect his remaining college eligibility.
+The film was the source of legendary football player Johnny Blood's nickname - he started playing professional under an alias to protect his remaining college eligibility.
 He and a friend passed a theater where Blood and Sand was playing.
 Suddenly, McNally exclaimed to his friend, "That's it!
 You be Sand.
 I'll be Blood".

 Blood and Sand was parodied by Stan Laurel in Mud and Sand (1922).
 In the film, Laurel portrays a character named Rhubarb Vaselino.
 Will Rogers also parodied Blood and Sand in the Hal Roach short film Big Moments From Little Pictures (1924).

 The film gave its name to a popular Prohibition-era cocktail, the Blood and Sand.